pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 Before beginning quality control for our diffusion image, we want to run a command that will correct for ringing artifacts in our diffusion volumes.
 Make sure you are in your `dwi` directory in derivatives and type:
 ```
-unring sub-sample_ses-1_desc-Xc_dwi.nii.gz sub-sample_ses-1_desc-UnXc_dwi.nii.gz 8
+unring sub-sample_ses-1_desc-Xc_dwi.nii.gz sub-sample_ses-1_desc-UnXc_dwi 8
 ```
-The first file is your dwi image, the second is what the output will be named (note the ‘Un’ that was added), and the last is the number of computing processing units used.
+The first file is your dwi image, the second is the prefix for the output name (note the ‘Un’ that was added), and the last is the number of computing processing units used.

+You should now have `sub-sample_ses-1_desc-UnXc_dwi.nii.gz, sub-sample_ses-1_desc-UnXc_dwi.bval, sub-sample_ses-1_desc-UnXc_dwi.bvec` files in your `dwi` directory.

 ## Quality Control (Parameter, Visual, and Auto)

 You will first need to do a parameter check where you are essentially making sure all of the headers look like they should and that all the cases match each other.
 Whether or not each case passes the different QC checks should be recorded in an **Excel** spreadsheet on **LabArchives** or on **Dropbox**.
 There are several fields you will need to look at but first to see the header, make sure you are still in the directory with your new `.nii.gz` files and enter:
 ```
-fslhd sub-sample_ses-1_desc-Xc_dwi.nii.gz
+fslhd sub-sample_ses-1_desc-UnXc_dwi.nii.gz
 ```
 Bear in mind that, unless otherwise specified, the value for each field listed is the value that you should see in this example, but it may vary depending on your project.